gjbsaiia/pyWinAD/README.md

-# clo-pyWinAD
+# pyWinAD
-python wrapper for [automated AD join API](https://githubprod.prci.com/progressive/clo-easyADjoin) for Windows VMs
+python wrapper for [automated AD join API](https://github.com/gjbsaiia/easyADjoin) for Windows VMs

 ## WinADClient() class
 All methods for this lib run out of this class.
 The __init__ contructor takes three, optional, arguments: